 On April 15, 2008, the National Assembly enacted the "Law Creating a Special Contribution Deriving from Extraordinary Crude Prices in the International Markets" (Ley de Contribución Especial Sobre Precios Extraordinarios del Mercado Internacional de Hidrocarburos).
-Pursuant to this law, in any month in which the average Brent oil price for such month exceeds U.S.\$70 per barrel, oil and derivatives exporters (including PDVSA) must pay a tax on their exports calculated by multiplying the number of barrels they export in such month by 50% of the excess of the average Brent price per barrel for such month over U.S.\$70.
-In any month in which the average Brent price is greater than U.S.\$100, the tax is assessed at the foregoing rate for the first U.S.\$30 of the excess over U.S.\$70, and at 60% of the excess of the average Brent price over U.S.\$100.
-The contributions received from this tax are paid monthly to FONDEN to carry out social production, development and infrastructure projects.
+Pursuant to this law, in any month in which the average Brent oil price for such month exceeds U.S.\$70 a barrel, oil and derivatives exporters (including PDVSA) must pay a tax on their exports calculated by multiplying the number of barrels they export in such month by 50% of the excess of the average Brent price per barrel for such month over U.S.\$70.
+In any month in which the average Brent price is greater than U.S.\$100, the tax is assessed at the foregoing rate for the first U.S.\$30 of the excess over U.S.\$70 and at 60% of the excess of the average Brent price over U.S.\$100.